Help and Support

 For more information, click the following article number to view the article in the Microsoft Knowledge Base:

-When Windows XP has been repaired and is running correctly, reinstall Internet Explorer 7.
-To reinstall Internet Explorer 7, you must have the Internet Explorer 7 installation package.
-This installation package may still be on the computer from the first time that you installed Internet Explorer 7.
+When Windows XP has been repaired and is running correctly, reinstall the later version of Internet Explorer.
+To reinstall Internet Explorer 7 or Internet Explorer 8, you must have the Internet Explorer installation package.
+This installation package may still be on the computer from the first time that you installed the later version of Internet Explorer.
 Locate the installation package in the folder in which you saved the files.

 Note This package may be located in the Temporary Internet Files folder.

 To connect to the Microsoft download site, you must have a functional Web browser.
-If Internet Explorer 6 does not work on the computer after you uninstall Internet Explorer 7, you cannot download the Internet Explorer 7 installation package.
-Therefore, you will have to use a computer that has a functional Web browser to download the Internet Explorer 7 installation package.
+If Internet Explorer 6 does not work on the computer after you uninstall the later version of Internet Explorer, you cannot download the Internet Explorer installation package.
+Therefore, you will have to use a computer that has a functional Web browser to download the Internet Explorer installation package.
 Then, use a shared network drive to install the program from the downloaded installation package on this other computer onto the repaired computer.
-If you cannot use a shared network for this purpose, copy the Internet Explorer 7 installation package onto a CD on the second computer.
-Then, use this CD to install Internet Explorer 7 on the first computer.
+If you cannot use a shared network for this purpose, copy the Internet Explorer installation package onto a CD on the second computer.
+Then, use this CD to install Internet Explorer on the first computer.